ruchikaajay5-dotcom/cccp-rnaseq-qc/README.md

 - Data suitable for downstream preprocessing

 ## Future Work
-- Assessing the quality of FASTQC and MULTIQC reports of 12h CCCP-treated vs 12h DMSO-treated conditions in HeLa cells.
 - Read trimming
 - Alignment
 - Differential expression analysis using DESeq2